 - Ethereum (ETH).
 The biggest player in the world of dapps and smart contracts at the moment, Ethereum is the world’s second largest cryptocurrency by market cap.
 It also has the advantage of being an early mover in the space and being well established, with thousands of projects developed on the platform since its launch in 2015.

 - EOS (EOS).
 A dapp platform created with the aim of being an “Ethereum killer”, EOS is designed to scale vertically and horizontally as well as eliminate user fees.
-Though still in development at the time of writing, it’s nonetheless one of the top 10 digital currencies by market cap.
+Though still in development at the time of writing in March 2018, it’s nonetheless one of the top 10 digital currencies by market capitalization.

 - Stratis (STRAT).
 An end-to-end blockchain development platform for business, Stratis is written in C# and .Net, and aims to lead the way in the corporate adoption of blockchain technology.

 - Waves (WAVES).
 Launched in June 2016, Waves allows users to issue their own cryptocurrencies and build custom applications.